Julian Batchelor: Oke Bay Lodge dispute

 In 2008, Batchelor purchased Oke Bay Lodge at Rawhiti in the eastern Bay of Islands.
 With the help of mainly voluntary labour from Christian colleagues, Batchelor restored the two-storey villa and established a Christian retreat that would serve as accommodation for visitors to the Cape Brett track.
 To fund the development and restoration of the Lodge, Batchelor briefly became a real estate agent for Barfoot & Thompson in Auckland and Whangārei.
 By 2016, Batchelor had established a multimillion-dollar property portfolio.

 In late 2015, Batchelor became locked in a dispute with local Rawhiti residents over the construction of a conspicuous 3-metre-high retaining wall at the frontage to the Lodge that is next to a public road and the sea.
-Although Batchelor had obtained resource consent from to build the wall, a local group called "Te Komiti o te Kaitiaki o Opourua" petitioned the Far North District Council (FNDC) to take action against Batchelor over alleged by-law breaches of the Council's consent and adverse impact on the local environment and wāhi tapu (sites of cultural significance to local Māori).
-Key complaints to FNDC against Batchelor included that his retaining wall was constructed on unstable land; he had removed or heavily pruned, very old and culturally-important pohutukawa trees next to the road; his earthworks polluted the beach during a storm; and his activities and land changes around the Lodge had disrupted Māori access to a culturally-important cemetery.
+Although Batchelor had obtained resource consent to build the wall, a local group called "Te Komiti o te Kaitiaki o Opourua" petitioned the Far North District Council (FNDC) to take action against Batchelor over alleged by-law breaches of the council's consent and adverse impact on the local environment and wāhi tapu (sites of cultural significance to local Māori).
+Key complaints to FNDC against Batchelor included that his retaining wall was constructed on unstable land; he had removed or heavily pruned very old and culturally-important pohutukawa trees next to the road; his earthworks polluted the beach during a storm; and his activities and land changes around the Lodge had disrupted Māori access to a culturally-important cemetery.
 In December 2015, Council staff inspected the site and found that work on the retaining wall failed to fully comply with the FNDC consent and other work on the property was undertaken without consent.
 Despite being ordered to stop work, Batchelor's contractor continued to work on the retaining wall during the 2015–2016 Christmas break.
 Batchelor was also requested to carry out an archaeological assessment of the Lodge property after Heritage New Zealand said it contained several archaeological sites associated with "living platforms".